ashwin9999/ashwin9999/README.md

 - 💻 I’m currently working for [SenSource Inc.][work]!
 - 🌱 I’m currently learning Angular and French 😃
-- 🥅 2020 Goals: Learn more about data mining
+- 🥅 Future Goals: Learn more about data mining and machine learning
 - ⚡ Fun fact: I love to play and watch soccer ⚽️

 ### Connect with me: